-MUS(EMEA) assesses leverage ratio to mitigate the risk of excessive leverage.
-MUS(EMEA) performs daily analysis of the leverage ratio to understand drivers and sensitivities.
-MUS(EMEA)'s leverage ratio exposure measure is mainly driven by securities financing transactions, derivatives and inventory.
+The Group assesses the leverage ratio to mitigate the risk of excessive leverage.
+The Group performs regular analysis of the leverage ratio to understand drivers and sensitivities.
+The Group's leverage ratio exposure measure is mainly driven by securities financing transactions, derivatives and inventory which includes mainly trading securities and available-for-sale securities.
 In addition, Tier 1 capital resources and any applicable deductions impact on the leverage ratio.
 Leverage ratio is reported to the ALCO and BRC.

-At present MUS(EMEA) is not subject to a binding regulatory minimum leverage ratio requirement.
+At present the Group is not subject to a binding regulatory minimum leverage ratio requirement.
 ALCO monitors the leverage ratio against the expected level and timing of a regulatory minimum to ensure action plans are in place to meet this regulatory minimum.
 In addition, balance sheet limits are in place for key exposure types which mitigate significant increase in leverage ratio exposure measure.

 The disclosure of the leverage ratio below is based on the end point CRR definition of Tier 1 capital and the CRR definition of leverage exposure.
-MUS(EMEA)'s leverage ratio is not affected by the exemption of qualifying central bank claims.
+The Group's leverage ratio is not affected by the exemption of qualifying central bank claims.
 Hence, there is no difference between the UK leverage ratio and the CRR leverage ratio.